Underground Film Timeline: Phase 7 Complete

 After a several month hiatus — way over half a year — I finally returned to updating the Underground Film Journal’s Underground Film Timeline project, a comprehensive, chronological survey of significant events and films in underground film history.
 You can start navigating the Timeline here.

 Phase 7 of the Timeline involved adding events and films found in P. Adams Sitney‘s landmark book Visionary Film: the American Avant-Garde 1943-2000.
-As you can tell from the title, I used the 3rd and most recent version of the book.
+As you might be able to tell from the title, I used the 3rd and most recent version of the book.

 Originally published in 1974, Visionary Film was the first serious critical survey of the modern underground film movement.
 Yes, Sheldon Renan’s An Introduction to the American Underground Film had preceded it in 1967, but that offered more of a straight history than analysis.
 And despite the title of Parker Tyler’s Underground Film: A Critical History being published in 1970, that book is more of an angry polemical rant than a serious survey.